Issue Deep Dive

 Germany ranks second among DAC donor countries in terms of its spending on projects with some degree of climate focus.

-Germany ranks seventh among DAC donors when considering its spending on climate change-related projects, relative to its bilateral allocable ODA spending.
+Germany ranks sixth among DAC donors when considering its spending on climate change-related projects, relative to its bilateral allocable ODA spending.

-While Germany’s focus on climate change mitigation and adaptation increased in recent years, total funding in this sector in 2021 was only marginally larger than in 2017.
-Since 2019, funding with some degree of climate focus has been decreasing.
-As a share of Germany’s bilateral allocable ODA, spending on climate change-related projects decreased from 38% in 2017 and 43% in 2018 to 32% in 2021.
+Germany’s focus on climate change mitigation and adaptation has increased noticeably between 2021 and 2022. rising by 65%.
+As a share of Germany’s bilateral allocable ODA, spending on climate change-related projects increased from 42% in 2018 to 47% in 2022.

-Germany spent US$5.2 billion climate-related bilateral allocable ODA on projects focused on mitigation and US$5.1 billion on projects focused on adaption.
-Of this, US$2.3 billion had a cross-cutting focus, meaning it focused on both mitigation and adaptation.
+Germany spent US$9.4 billion climate-related bilateral allocable ODA on projects focused on mitigation and US$7.5 billion on projects focused on adaption.
+Of these categories, US$3.7 billion had a cross-cutting focus, meaning it focused on both mitigation and adaptation.

 Multilateral Spending and Commitments

 While Germany favors bilateral climate finance, it also channels parts of its climate financing through multilaterals, though not all these funds are counted as ODA.
+In October 2023, Germany hosted the GCF’s replenishment meeting and pledged US$2.1 billion to the 2024-2027 funding period.
 More recent pledges to multilateral organizations include:

 Key Bodies